gabrielchv/pi-homeserver/pi-zero-2w-music-player/RUN.md

 - Start MPV automatically with socket interface
 - Run the web server on port 5000
 - Accept YouTube URLs for queueing and playback
+- Provide real-time search functionality for finding music

 ### 6. Access the Interface

 Open your browser to `http://localhost:5000`

+## Features

+### Adding Music

+1. **URL Input**: Paste any YouTube URL and click "Add"
+2. **Search**: Type artist name, song title, or any keywords in the search bar
+   - Results appear as you type (minimum 2 characters)
+   - Shows top 5 most relevant results with thumbnails
+   - Click any result to add it to the queue
+   - Search is cached for better performance

+### Playback Control

+- Play/Pause, Stop, Skip buttons
+- Volume control slider
+- Progress bar for seeking
+- Auto-play toggle for continuous playback

+### Queue Management

+- Drag and drop to reorder (coming soon)
+- Move items up/down with buttons
+- Remove individual items
+- Play any item immediately
+- Shuffle entire queue
+- Clear all items

 ## Troubleshooting